Matthew-Mosior/fasta-region-inspector/README.md

 - [Yices](http://yices.csl.sri.com/) from SRI.
 - [Z3](http://github.com/Z3Prover/z3/wiki) from Microsoft.

+This software has been tested with both Z3 and Yices.

 You will need to install and set-up one of the above theorem solvers in order for **FRI** to calculate the mapped ambiguity code string for the given ambiguity code(s).

 Please see http://leventerkok.github.io/sbv/ to get more information on how theorem solvers work.